About Sheridan County

 Major employers include the Gordon Memorial Hospital, local school districts (Sheridan County Schools in Rushville and Gordon-Rushville Public Schools), county and municipal governments, and agricultural supply businesses.
 The unemployment rate typically tracks slightly above Nebraska's state average, ranging from 3.0% to 4.5% depending on seasonal agricultural demands.
 Economic challenges include population decline, aging demographics, limited broadband infrastructure in rural areas, and distance from major markets.

 Economic development efforts focus on supporting existing agricultural operations, promoting hunting and outdoor recreation tourism (the Sandhills offer excellent deer and bird hunting), and maintaining essential services like healthcare and education.
-The county has seen some growth in agritourism, with ranches offering hunting leases and recreational experiences.
+Sheridan County has seen some growth in agritourism, with ranches offering hunting leases and recreational experiences.
 Wind energy development has emerged as a potential economic opportunity in some Nebraska Sandhills counties, though development in Sheridan County has been limited.

 The Nebraska Public Power District and local cooperatives provide electrical service, while agricultural cooperatives play significant roles in the local economy.